Fintech challengers are garnering media attention and taking some market share. Should established banks and insurers be copying their models?

 Fintech has become one of the biggest trends in banking because it’s revolutionized personal finance.
 People are looking for faster, more convenient ways to get loans, pay their bills, see their spending, allocate their money towards different areas, and more.
 This has forced many banks to make costly updates to their systems so they can compete in this fast-paced industry.

-So, for banks who want to compete, but face costly fees to replace their outdated core, what’s the solution?
+So, what’s the solution for banks that want to compete but face costly fees to replace their outdated core?

 Fintech partnerships to benefit across the industry

-All banks and insurers need is the right ‘digital glue’ to link these new products with your legacy systems without replacing your core.
-That digital glue is FintechOS’ high-productivity fintech infrastructure.
+All banks and insurers need is the right product management platform to link these new products with your legacy systems without replacing your core.

-To find out more about HPFI, book a demo.
+To find out more about FintechOS’s next generation financial product management platform, book a demo.